-- a) undertakes or proposes to undertake the distribution or transmission by pipeline of natural or manufactured gas, petroleum, or geothermal energy; or - b) operates or proposes to operate a network for the purpose of- - i) telecommunication as defined in section 5 of the Telecommunications Act 2001; or - ii) radiocommunications as defined in section 2(1) of the Radiocommunications Act 1989; or - c) is an electricity operator or electricity distributor as defined in section 2 of the Electricity Act 1992 for the purpose of line function services as defined in that section; or - d) undertakes or proposes to undertake the distribution of water for supply (including irrigation); or - e) undertakes or proposes to undertake a drainage or sewerage system.

-Non-return valve A valve that permits flow in one direction but prevents a return flow and is part of a hot or cold water system.
+- a) undertakes or proposes to undertake the distribution or transmission by pipeline of natural or manufactured gas, petroleum, biofuel, or geothermal energy of - Amend 8 Oct 2011 - b) operates or provides 1 op network for the purpose of - telecommunication as defined in section 5 of the Telecommunications Act 2001; or rate

+- ii) radiocommunications as defined in section 2(1) of the Radiocommunications Act 1989; or - c) is an electricity operator or electricity distributor as defined in section 2 of the Electricity Act 1992 for the purpose of line function services as defined in that section; or - d) undertakes or proposes to undertake the distribution of water for supply (including irrigation); or - e) undertakes or proposes to undertake a drainage or sewerage system. - Non-return valve A valve that permits flow in one direction but prevents a return flow and is part of a hot or cold water system.

 - Open vented storage water heater A water heater incorporating a vent pipe which is permanently open to the atmosphere. - Potable (and potable water) Water that is suitable for human consumption. - Purlin A horizontal member laid to span across rafters or trusses, and to which the roof cladding is attached. - Rafter A framing timber, normally parallel to the slope of the roof, providing support for sarking, purlins or roof cladding. - Sanitary appliance An appliance which is intended to be used for sanitation, but which is not a sanitary fixture.
-Included are machines for washing dishes and clothes. - Sanitary fixture Any fixture which is intended to be used for sanitation. - Sanitation The term used to describe the activities of washing and/or excretion carried out in a manner or condition such that the effect on health is minimised, with regard to dirt and infection. - Specific design Design and detailing of a proposed building or parts of a building, demonstrating compliance with the building code, that shall be provided to the building consent authority for assessment and approval as part of the building consent process.
+Included are machines for washing dishes and clothes. - Sanitary fixture Any fixture which is intended to be used for sanitation. - Sanitation The term used to describe the activities of washing and/or excretion carried out in a manner or condition such that the effect on health is minimised, with regard to dirt and infection.

+ec.ic resign Design and detaining of a proposed uilding or parts of a uilding, demonstrating compared of a uilding, demonstrating compared to the building code, that shall be provided to the building consent authority for assessment and approval as part of the building consent process.